Matt Sanders, Bombers Broadcaster

-The Battle Creek Bombers fell to the Wisconsin Rapids Rafters 14-5 in a shortened seven-inning game Saturday night at C.O.
-Brown Stadium, splitting the doubleheader.
-With the loss, the Bombers fell to 38-33 on the season and 20-15 in the second half.
+The Battle Creek Bombers defeated the Wisconsin Woodchucks 6-1 Sunday afternoon at C.O.
+Brown Stadium, sweeping the two-game series.
+With the win, the Bombers improve to 29-28 on the season and 10-9 in the second half.

 The Bombers got on the board early and never looked back.
 Center fielder Dean Miller led off the second inning with a single and advanced to second on a stolen base.
 Left fielder Daniel Jipping flew out to right field, advancing Miller to third on the play.
 Catcher Jacob Blunt flew out to shallow left field, allowing Miller to score to give the Bombers the 1-0 lead.

 The Bombers added a run in the third inning.
 Right fielder Nick Poirier led off with a walk.
 After Daniel Patzlaff flew out, second baseman Jarrod Watkins hit a single to advance Poirier to second.
 Both runners advanced on a wild pitch, and then another wild pitch scored Poirier to give the Bombers the 2-0 lead.

 With two outs in the fourth inning, first baseman Christian Helsel reached on a walk.
 Designated hitter Storm Joop then hit a double, scoring Helsel to give the Bombers the 3-0 lead.
 Nick Poirier followed with a single to score Joop, giving the Bombers the 4-0 lead.